DHBW-TrainingApp/Blog/Week17.md

   <br><br>

-  Sidefact: If you want to know why this Blogpost comes so late (Monday 0 o’clock), than you need to read the whole article.
+  Sidefact: Read the whole article, if you want to know why this Blogpost comes so late (Monday 0 o’clock).

     <br><br>
   Here is a great video about design patterns every developer should know: https://www.youtube.com/watch?v=tv-_1er1mWI